The questions below are representative of the questions new students ask us. If you don’t find your question or answer below, ask your adviser.

 What will it cost?

-You can find the most current information on tuition at this link.
-This does not include the initial application fee and books, and tuition may vary from year-to-year.
+You can find the most current information on tuition on the Cost Estimate page.
+This does not include the initial application fee and books, and the tuition may vary from year-to-year.
 This makes us very competitive with similar online master degree programs in terms of cost, as our tuition per credit hour is typically less than half of other programs.